peterudu/battling-ships/README.md

 - Enable to user to determine the size of the game board and number of ships

 ## Data Model
+For this project I used two classes, the GameBoard class and the Battleship class as models.

+The GameBoard class has a constructor which initiates the players board and the hidden computer board for the game.
+In addition the Gameboard class also has two objects, an object which converts letter values entered by the user to numbers and a print_board method which displays a players board for the user.

+The Battleship class has various methods that help to organize the game, a method creates the hidden battleships in the computer board, another method is used to get the guesses made by the user and a method is used to keep check if the user has eliminated all the hidden ships in order to win the game.

 ## Testing
 I did the following manual tests on this project: